KulikDM/pythresh/docs/example.rst

 Additional API Example
 ----------------------

-1. Get the normalized threshold value that seperates the inliers from outliers after the scores have been evaluated.
+1. Get the normalized threshold value that separates the inliers from outliers after the scores have been evaluated.
 Note, the outlier detection scores are normalized between 0 and 1.

     .. code-block:: python